Research Thought Leaders

 Research Professor of Chinese Business and Management

-Laixiang Sun was Head of School of Finance and Management between 2004-2005, and 2008-2012.
+Laixiang Sun is a Professor in the Department of Geographical Sciences, UMD, University of Maryland.
+He was Head of School of Finance and Management at SOAS University of London between 2004-2005, and 2008-2012.
 He is a Fellow of the Academy of Social Sciences (UK).
 He received his PhD in Economics from Institute of Social Studies (ISS), The Hague, The Netherlands, and a holder of Fellowship of Dutch Government.
 He has produced more than 140 research publications in regional sciences and regional economics, environmental sciences and management, business and management studies, integrated modelling, and ecological economics.
 He has been a principal investigator or leading scientist in a number of research projects sponsored by the EU; British Academy, Royal Academy of Engineering, Royal Society, ESRC, and Foreign & Commonwealth Office in the UK; Chinese Academy of Sciences, National Natural Sciences Foundation, and Ministry of Education in China.
 He has taught more than 20 different courses in universities in China, the Netherlands, Finland, the UK, and the USA spanning from systems analysis, economics, econometrics, calculus to corporate governance and international business studies.

 Before joining SOAS, Chris Adcock was Professor of Financial Econometrics at the University of Sheffield.
 Sometime visiting Professor at the Universities of Durham, Southampton and Minho.
 His research interests are in portfolio selection, asset pricing theory and the development of quantitative techniques for portfolio management.
 He has acted as advisor to several international investment managers.
 He is founding editor of The European Journal of Finance.
 He has been as associate editor of several finance journals and Series C and D of the Journals of the Royal Statistical Society.
 His current research projects are in portfolio performance measurement, portfolio selection, skewness and option returns, with collaborations with universities in the UK, the European Union and China.